Marceline the Vampire Queen: Creation and design

 Marceline is one of the major characters in Adventure Time.
 Although she did not appear in the series pilot, the groundwork for her design and character was present in the series pitch book, penned by series creator Pendleton Ward.
 Ward purposely set out to make Marceline's character complex, as he explained that "with the female characters it's easy to either write them as clichés or write them as the extreme opposite of those clichés ...
 I just try to make them have faults and strengths just like Finn and Jake have."
 Initially, in the series bible, Marceline is described as being "friendly rivals" with Bubblegum.
 Marceline's name is based on the name of a childhood friend of Ward's, Marie, whose middle name is Marceline.
 Ward described Marie as someone who likes the horror movie Psycho and wears dark clothing.
+When Rebecca Sugar joined the production crew and began working on Marceline episodes, the show's creative team encouraged her to put her "own life experiences into the character".

 The design for Marceline was created by Ward, with small changes and additions added by Phil Rynda, former lead character and prop designer for Adventure Time.
 Visually, Marceline has long, black hair.
 She rarely walks on the ground, generally preferring to float when she travels, moves, and sleeps.
 Marceline, unlike many of the other characters, wears varying outfits in most of her appearances.
 Ward said her clothing changes from episode to episode because "girls own more than one outfit".
 Olivia Olson, the voice actress who plays Marceline, was impressed by her character's fashion design stating, "she has really cool style ...
 I love what they come up with [in] every episode."
 Olson explained that when she goes in to record the voices for each episode, she is "totally surprised" by the costuming for Marceline.
 While she says her lines, she is able to view the animatics for the episode and sometimes has to stop to admire the unique designs.
 Marceline's physical size and shape slightly changes depending on who is drawing her.
 Rynda later called this "one of the coolest parts" about the character's animation due to the fact that "every artist leaves a little bit of their own taste and sensibilities in what they draw."